 Retention of students in senior secondary schools

-What We Have FoundIn 2012, 81.4% of students remained at school to their 17th birthday.
+In 2013, 82.6% of students remained at school to their 17th birthday.
 Retention rates have been gradually increasing since 2009 but differences remain between girls and boys, and Māori and non-Māori.

-Date Updated: July 2013
+Date Updated: July 2014

 Percentage of students staying on at school to age 17.

 Completion of upper secondary education is associated with a range of economic and social benefits both in New Zealand and across the OECD.
 Retention to senior secondary schooling is linked to higher levels of skills and knowledge required for participation in our increasingly knowledge-based society and the wider global community (OECD, 2013).

 According to Norton et al. (2000) the risk of unemployment for those with no school qualifications or only Year 11 qualifications is higher than for those with Year 12 or Year 13 qualifications.
 The positive effect of each additional year of schooling on incomes has been estimated to range from 5 to 10%.